-Mount Nebo is a viewpoint and summit Jordan where (according to the Bible) Moses first saw the Holy Land.
-Like most sites in Jordan you can find some ancient ruins – this time a Byzantine chapel.
+Mount Nebo is a viewpoint and summit in Jordan where (according to the Bible) Moses first saw the Holy Land.
+Like most sites in Jordan, you can find some ancient ruins – this time a Byzantine chapel.
 Mount Nebo is one of Jordan’s most important Christian holy sites and Pope John Paul II even visited in 2000.
 When the Pope visited the Christian holy site he planted an olive tree as a symbol of peace.
 In 2009, Pope Benedict XVI also visited Mount Nebo.
 Today, many travellers make it a stopover on their way through Jordan because the view from Mount Nebo is one you certainly won’t want to miss.

-From Mount Nebo it’s also possible to see the very northern tip of the Dead Sea.
+From Mount Nebo, it’s also possible to see the very northern tip of the Dead Sea.
 The brown, rolling hills of the surrounding valleys are an incredible sight to behold.
-Especially when you think of how old the place is and its historical (and biblical) significance.
+Especially when you think of how old the place is and it’s historical (and biblical) significance.
 There’s not much to see at Mount Nebo, but the view alone makes it worth a stop.
 It’s a great place for an overview of the biblical history of Jordan.

 There’s a small museum and gift shop on site which sells typical holy relics and souvenirs, as well as some informative signposts and books about the religious history of Jordan.
-Moses is believed to have been buried on Mount Nebo and the summit is home to an ancient church which was built in commemoration of his burial.
+Moses is believed to have been buried on Mount Nebo and the summit is home to an ancient church that was built in commemoration of his burial.
 But Moses’ final resting place is actually still unknown.

 Standing on Mount Nebo you get a much better picture of the Middle Eastern region.
 Plus, it’s a nice way to see the incredible landscape Jordan has to offer.